Better Supplier Relationships Start With Supplier Information Management (SIM)

 Suppliers reflect the brand.
 And consumers are starting to move away from companies that they consider unprincipled.
 A study by Deloitte has found that 45% of Gen Z consumers stopped purchasing certain brands because of ethical or sustainability concerns.
 As this pressure continues, so too does the reputational risk for companies that don’t comply.

-To this end, supplier master data, the foundation upon which all supplier-related information must be built, has to be well managed.
-It’s crucial that organizations gather the right information at the beginning of the relationship rather than keeping it updated during the relationship.
+To this end, supplier master data, the foundation upon which all supplier-related information must be built, has to be well managed through the use of supplier master data management software.
+Organizations must gather the right information at the beginning of the relationship rather than keeping it updated during the relationship.

 This must be done in a structured and controlled manner and procurement is best placed to manage all end-to-end supplier-related information and to make it transparent and accessible across the business.
 It should be given the resource to achieve this.